|

 said.
 “But at least its somebody else’s problem.
 Just remind

+me never to disparage Charles and Camilla ever again.”
 The men were not invited to the grandstand to see the start of the race,

 either.
 Graham and Ryan found themselves watching from a roped off terrace